Consent Manager setup

-This article gives instructions on how to set up and use the Monsido Consent Manager feature for website cookie banners, cookie scan detection, and cookie maintenance.
+This article provides instructions for admin users on how to set up and use Consent Manager for website cookie banners, cookie scan detection, and cookie maintenance.

 This article also covers the legislation and regulation requirements to help website owners know which compliance level to target.